robfatland/serverless/azure/tutorial.md

 <BR>

-Click on the URL.
+Copy this URL to a new browser tab.
 This should open a default page in your browser.
 This is what an Azure Function does when we do not give it a specific job to do (code to run).
-We verify here that the Function was created and works, albeit it is not too interesting at this point.
+We verify here that the Function was created and works, albeit it is merely hello world.

-Now let's return to the portal Azure Function view and navigate up a level to **Home** and then down into the default **Resource Group**.
-Click the **Home** link at the upper left, then click the resource group **rg-amlclass-netid**.
+Return to the Azure Function and navigate up a level to **Home** and then down into the default **Resource Group**.
 Here we should find a listing of the resources in this Resource Group including the Serverless Function we just created.

 <BR><BR>